tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群管理/创建集群_intl_en.md

 #### Component configurations
-1. In the **Component Configurations** step, configure a component based on the following information, as shown below:
+1. In the **Component Configurations** step, configure a component based on the following information.
 ![](https://main.qcloudimg.com/raw/5d7dc6f9da2bcc56961eda8d3cfc4a68.png)
  - **Addon**: you can select the add-ons such as storage, monitor, and image as needed.
 For more information, see [Add-on Overview](https://intl.cloud.tencent.com/document/product/457/33988).
  - **Log Service**: the cluster auditing is enabled by default.
 For more information, see [Cluster Audit](https://intl.cloud.tencent.com/document/product/457/38338).